prywaciarzxd/DatasetCreator-ML/README.md

 4. Optionally, set the API key through the GUI by clicking on "Enter your API key."

+## Optional functionality

+U can run in in CLI version definetely faster, parrarel downloading apks, decompiling etc. Here is the link: https://github.com/prywaciarzxd/DataSetCreator-ML-CLI

 ## Program Functions

 ### `find_specific_files_from_csv`